Violet Flowers and Violet Flower Tea

 Let’s review this sweet pretty flower with some commonly asked questions:

-What are Violet Flowers?
+What are Violet Flowers: History and Origins

 The Romans used violets to make a type of herbal tea infused wine, it was known as Violatium.
 The wine was created whereby the petals were placed in a linen made tea bag and immersed in wine for seven days.
 After this time the old infused violets were replaced with new fresh petals and immersed for another seven days before being strained.
 Honey was usually added for sweetness.